chrylis/artsquare-gallery-api/README.md

 in the representations of snippets and linked entities pending stabilization in some of the details surrounding CURIEs and `_embedded` entities in HAL and the corresponding serialization support in Spring HATEOAS.

+This library uses Groovy to substantially reduce the boilerplate needed, since most of the classes in it are DTOs.
+All Groovy classes are annotated `@CompileStatic`, and the library should be usable normally from any Java client application.